cdrclbrs/Setup-Nostr-relay-AzureVM/readme.md

 This is a step-by-step, complete guide on how to set up a Nostr relay with Nginx reverse proxy, SSL/TSL

 The steps are based mostly on Azure
+Some content of this setup where adapted based on errors i could encounter, and this setup step-by-step is comming fron BlockChainCaffe reporsitory for AWS deployment.

 ## Requirements